jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 For a full description of the controls, functions and properties available on top of the standard ones provided by QML, please check the [API](./API.md#qml-controls) reference file.

 ### Config
-The structure and functionality of the Config resource is almost identical to the Client.
-The only difference is that the Config does not communicate with a Server.
-The main purpose of a Config resource is to set up the configuration parameters that will be used later on by the Client.
+The structure and functionality of the *Config* resource is almost identical to the *Client*.
+The only difference is that the *Config* does not communicate with a *Server*.
+The main purpose of a *Config* resource is to set up the configuration parameters that will be used later on by the *Client*.

-The way how the Config can set up the configuration parameters and the Client get access to those is by using some of the functions explained at the API reference file, specifically, the [QML overridable functions](./API.md#qml-overridable-functions).
+The way how the *Config* can set up the configuration parameters and the *Client* get access to those is by using some of the functions explained at the API reference file, specifically, the [QML overridable functions](./API.md#qml-overridable-functions).
 Let's look at an example:

-Imagine that your driver has a configuration parameter called *volume* that is established by Config and needs to be known by Client later.
+Imagine that your driver has a configuration parameter called *volume* that is established by *Config* and needs to be known by *Client* later.
-1. At the Config, use the function `b_send("volume", volume);`.
+1. At the *Config*, use the function `b_send("volume", volume);`.
 This will add a parameter *volume* to the module configuration file assigning the value of the variable *volume* to it.
-2. At the Client, the system will call the function `b_start(params)`.
-The parameter *params* is a structure containing all the settings established at the Config.
+2. At the *Client*, the system will call the function `b_start(params)`.
+The parameter *params* is a structure containing all the settings established at the *Config*.
 The way to retrieve the value for *volume* is like this:
    ```
    let volume = 0;
    b_start(params)